physrisk/website-source/articles/2023/poisson-process-interarrival-times.md

-If we care not about the number of successful Bernoulli experiments, but about number of Bernoulli trials before the next successful one, then we are concerned not with the Binomial distribution, but with the [Geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution), whose probability mass function is given by
+If we care not about the number of successful Bernoulli experiments, but about number of Bernoulli trials before the next successful one, then we are concerned not with the binomial distribution, but with the [geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution), whose probability mass function is given by